COVID-19 Sensory Service resources

 We welcome feedback, advice and suggestions of content as this is work in progress and by no means perfect!

-As a team supporting people across Essex with sight, hearing and dual sensory loss, our priority has been to quickly risk assess everyone open to our team and on our waiting list.
-Our priority was to establish people’s immediate needs resulting from the lockdown, the existing support they have in place and contingencies should that support fail for any reason.
+As a team supporting people across Essex with sight, hearing and dual sensory loss, our priority to quickly risk assess everyone open to our team and on our waiting list.
+Our priority is to establish people’s immediate needs resulting from the lockdown, the existing support they have in place and contingencies should that support fail for any reason.

-We quickly amended Essex County Council’s Risk Assessment document provided to us to make it suit our customer group and our staff.
+Our Essex County Council’s Risk Assessment document has been amended, allowing it suit our customer group and our staff.
 We worked through the document with the team over Skype, making sure as best as possible that we were all approaching it in the same way.
 The team contacted everyone on their open case list and on our waiting list.
 Communication was via telephone, email, text relay, SMS and via family members where communication methods such as deafblind manual or block mean we cannot directly talk to the person.
 We’ve written to the people that we have been unable to contact and continue trying to reach them to ensure they are ok.

-The aim was, during the discussion with the person or family member, to understand if someone relied on formal or informal support and to gently explore contingencies should that support become unavailable for any reason.
-For plan B’s, we first looked to local community resources such as family, friends, neighbours or support groups and voluntary organisations.
-We signposted to local and national support such as Essex Welfare Service (EWS) and made sure people had the contact details and ability to contact independently.
-Where significant risks were identified, we worked as a team to problem solve and link/refer people directly into required support services.
+The aim is, during a discussion with the person or family member, to understand if someone relied on formal or informal support and to gently explore contingencies should that support be unavailable for any reason.
+For plan B’s, we first look to local community resources such as family, friends, neighbours or support groups and voluntary organisations.
+We signpost to local and national support such as Essex Welfare Service (EWS) and make sure people have the contact details and ability to contact independently.
+Where significant risks have been/are identified, we work as a team to problem solve and link/refer people directly into required support services.

 Green – someone who is independent or has a strong local network and no specific risks are identified.

 Amber – some risk/s identified but contingencies found during the assessment and the risk therefore significantly reduced.